nsidc/granule-metgen/README.md

 Python virtual environment in a directory of your choice, then activate
 it:

-    $ python -m venv path-to-venv-name-i-chose
+    $ python -m venv /Users/afitzger/metgenc (i.e. provide the path to and name of the virtual environment to house MetgenC)
-    $ source path-to-venv-name-i-chose/bin/activate
+    $ source ~/metgenc/bin/activate (i.e., source your newly created virtual environment name)

 Now install MetGenC into the virtual environment using `pip`:

     $ pip install nsidc-metgenc

-That's it!
-Now we're ready to run MetGenC and see what it can do:

-    $ metgenc --help
-    Usage: metgenc [OPTIONS] COMMAND [ARGS]...

-    Options:
-      --help  Show this message and exit.

-    Commands:
-      info
-      init
-      process

 ## AWS Credentials

 In order to process science data and stage it for Cumulus, you must first create & setup your AWS credentials.
-Two options for doing this are detailed here:
+Two options for doing this are:

 ### Option 1: Manually Creating Configuration Files